bhuvan-raj/Prometheus-and-Grafana-Zero-to-Hero/README.md

 checkout official docs for more info:
 - https://prometheus.io/docs/introduction/overview/

-#Hands on lab to install Prometheus and Grafana in a Kubernetes Cluster
+# Hands on lab to install Prometheus and Grafana in a Kubernetes Cluster

 -----

-## 2\.
-Create Your Deployment and Deploy to Kubernetes cluster
+## Create Your Deployment and Deploy to Kubernetes cluster

 **Example `my-app-deployment.yaml`:**